-This appendix describes both formats.
+This chapter describes both formats.

-E.1 The .stt Format
+3.1 The .stt Format

-The .stt file format is an XML file that contains a subset of the SPV structure member format (see Section D.1 [SPV Structure Member Format], page 87).
-Its root element is a tableProperties element (see Section D.4.14 [SPV Detail Legacy Properties], page 139).
+The .stt file format is an XML file that contains a subset of the SPV structure member format (see Section 2.1 [SPV Structure Member Format], page 28).
+Its root element is a tableProperties element (see Section 2.4.14 [SPV Detail Legacy Properties], page 80).

-E.2 The .tlo Format
+3.2 The .tlo Format

 A .tlo file has a custom binary format.
-This section describes it using the syntax used previously for SPV binary members (see Section D.2 [SPV Light Detail Member Format], page 98).
+This section describes it using the syntax used previously for SPV binary members (see Section 2.2 [SPV Light Detail Member Format], page 39).
 There is one new convention: TLO files express colors as int32 values in which the low 8 bits are the red component, the next 8 bits are green, and next 8 bits are blue, and the high bits are zeros.